Benedicta Sánchez

-Benedicta Sánchez Vila (San Fiz de Paradela, Lugo, October 24, 1935) is a Spanish photographer and actress.
+Benedicta Sánchez Vila (born October 24, 1934, in San Fiz de Paradela, Lugo) is a Spanish photographer and actress.

 Biography

 She married at the age of 17, and emigrated to Brazil with her husband.
 There she worked in a bar, as a bookseller at the Francisco Laissue bookstore in Rio de Janeiro and also as a photographer for 15 years, a profession she left in 1979.
 At the age of 17 she became a vegetarian at a time when it was not common to do so.

 Acting career

 In 2019 she debuted as an actress with a leading role in the film Lo que arde, by Óliver Laxe, a film that won at the Cannes Film Festival the Jury Prize in the Un certain regard.

 In 2020, at the age of 84, she won the Goya Award for Best New Actress.
 She was the oldest actress to win the film award in this category, being the second oldest in the categories of female performers only surpassed by Julieta Serrano, who won her first Goya award at the age of 87 in the same edition.